- feet and toes

 Initially, we have to work out the site and cause of the sciatica by completing a full back and leg assessment.
 Treatment may consist of joint and nerve mobilisations, myofascial release, exercises rehabilitation, electrotherapy and postural re-alignment.
 Acupuncture may also be of benefit.

-Problems with the sciatic nerve can occur anywhere along the line of the nerve but is most likely to occur where the nerve comes out from the spine.
-Problems can occur where the nerve is stretched, compressed or has friction around it.
+Problems with the sciatic nerve can occur anywhere along the line of the nerve which is close to the spinal-column but is most likely to occur where the nerve comes out from the spine.
+Problems can occur caused by bone spurs, as a spasm where the nerve is stretched, compressed or has friction around it (herniated discs) which are intervertebral.
 Occasionally there is damage to nerve make up itself, but usually, nerve injury occurs from external pressure from another structure causing the structural or functional changes within the nerve and subsequently the pain or altered sensation.
 Sciatica can be triggered by the usual causes of injury - overload or underload of structures from a change in activity levels or trauma.

 Treatment needs to be aimed at the underlying cause - poor posture needs to be corrected, undertaking more activity where the cause is sedentary posture and reduction of activity in the case of overload.
 Physiotherapy interventions are aimed at reducing pain, restoring movement and returning patients to normal healthy function.
 This can be a combination of pain relief, mobilisation, exercises, and sometimes equipment to help support or offload the pain-sensitive structures.